Scooters and bikes are ruining Comic-Con

-San Diego has lots of dockless scooters and bikes, but at this year's Comic-Con they look like a disaster.
+San Diego has lots of dockless scooters and bikes, but at this year's Comic-Con, they're causing a disaster.

 Scooters or bikes that riders can pick up on the street and rent using a companion app are a fun idea.
-They allow a faster way to get to a destination that is a bit too long of a walk, yet not long enough to justify hailing a cab.
-But frankly, they're now so easy to pick up that plenty of people who clearly shouldn't be grabbing the scooters and bikes are taking them for a ride and leaving them wherever they want.
+They allow for a faster way to get to a destination that's a bit too long of a walk yet not long enough to justify hailing a cab.
+But they're now so easy to pick up that plenty of people who clearly shouldn't be grabbing the scooters and bikes are taking them for a ride and leaving them wherever they want.

-Over 135,000 people are in San Diego for Comic-Con this year, which as it stands crowd the streets and pathways around the San Diego Convention Center.
-But now that at least some of them are grabbing the scooters and bikes without paying attention to the rules of how to ride, I'm seeing riders attempt to bike and scooter their way through congested crowds as if they were still walking among them, zipping in front of pedestrians, parking the vehicles on small sidewalks and blocking pedestrian pathways, and -- shudder -- attempting to put two people on the scooters and riding right by.
+Over 135,000 people are in San Diego for Comic-Con this year, and as it stands, that crowds the streets and pathways around the San Diego Convention Center.
+But now that at least some of them are grabbing the scooters and bikes without paying attention to the rules of how to ride, I'm seeing riders attempt to bike and scooter their way through congested crowds as if they were still walking among them.
+They're zipping in front of pedestrians, parking the vehicles on small sidewalks, blocking pedestrian pathways, and -- shudder -- attempting to put two people on the scooters and riding right by.

 Oh, and very few of them are wearing helmets.
-Not only is street pollution a giant issue here at this massive geekfest, but the people disastrously driving is a safety hazard.
+Not only is street pollution a giant issue here at this massive geekfest, but people disastrously driving scooters and bikes is proving a safety hazard.

-While many found that the scooters offered a way to commute around town faster, others experienced many of the issues I listed and declared it a public nuisance.

-The companies' scooters were removed from San Francisco in May, with the city declaring that they needed to get permits before continuing business.
+The companies' scooters were removed from San Francisco in May, with the city declaring the companies needed permits before continuing business.
 As of June, there are at least 12 companies vying for five electric scooter permits being offered by San Francisco.

 I've reached out to electric scooter and bike companies Lime, Bird, Ofo and Mobike to ask about their strategies for dealing with this year's Comic-Con, and most of them have strategies for the event.

-Lime and Ofo have included messaging within their app regarding Comic-Con's parking restrictions, and Lime said in a statement that anyone who is breaking their terms of service can be reported to local authorities.
+Lime and Ofo have included messaging within their app about Comic-Con's parking restrictions, and Lime said in a statement that anyone who's breaking its terms of service can be reported to local authorities.
 Lime also has a cosplaying Lime-themed samurai on the ground promoting the service.

 There are no such warnings in Bird or Mobike, but a Bird spokesperson said the company is working with local officials during Comic-Con and has "deployed a safety ambassador team to move Birds to approved locations around the convention center and interact with visitors so they understand the existing rules in place."